miguelsvasco/miguelsvasco.github.io_old/_posts/2022-10-24-crossmodal.markdown

 link: https://www.sciencedirect.com/science/article/pii/S0893608021004470
 code: https://github.com/miguelsvasco/multimodal-handwritten-digits
 ---
 We investigate the problem of cross-modality inference (CMI) in multimodal generative models and show the potential of considering hierarchical representation spaces.
-We contribute with a novel multimodal MNIST-like dataset.
+We additionally contribute with a novel multimodal benchmark dataset.